AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 Hedging Agents are independent from one another, meaning that the actions of one Hedging Agent have no impact on the position of another Hedging Agent.

-Precisely speaking, if a HA enter with an amount `x` of collateral (`x`is the margin) and decide to take on the volatility of an amount `y` of the same collateral (`y` is the amount committed, or the position size) that was brought by users minting stablecoins, then the protocol stores `x`, `y`, the oracle value and the timestamp at which this HA came in.
+Precisely speaking, if a HA enters with an amount `x` of collateral (`x`is the margin) and decides to take on the volatility of an amount `y` of the same collateral (`y` is the amount committed, or the position size) that was brought by users minting stablecoins, then the protocol stores `x`, `y`, the oracle value and the timestamp at which this HA came in.

 At any given point in time, the HA is entitled to get from the protocol: